top of page

 3:00 - 4:00 PM Pacific

-Summit Cohorts – Final Activity & Report Out
+Summit Cohorts – Final Activities & Report Out

 Zoom Meetings link: this is the same link as the one for the 1:15pm session above (no need to log out over the course of the afternoon)